samplchallenges/samplchallenges.github.io/index.md

 Currently, we are running a [SAMPL8 physical properties challenge](https://github.com/samplchallenges/SAMPL8/tree/master/physical_properties) on logD and pKa with data from GSK ([dataset collection details here](https://dx.doi.org/10.5281/zenodo.4245127])), with deadlines in Summer 2021. **For exact deadlines please refer to the relevant GitHub sites.** Stay tuned for further announcements relating to the SAMPL8 phase of challenges.
 See our [roadmap](https://samplchallenges.github.io/roadmap/plans/) for what we can announce so far.

+We are also running a SAMPL containerized docking methods challenge, where participants submit their methods rather than predictions.
+This allows us to test methods on equal footing without human intervention.
+For more information, please see our [github](https://github.com/samplchallenges/SAMPL-containers).

 To receive SAMPL e-mail announcements, please sign up for the [SAMPL e-mail list](http://eepurl.com/dPj11j).
 If interested in a particular challenge, be sure to select the relevant tags (e.g. "SAMPL7", "SAMPL8") on signup, and likewise for particular topic areas (pKa, logP etc.)

 [Our SAMPL7 host-guest challenge virtual workshop is up online](https://zenodo.org/record/3674155).
 And check our the [SAMPL Zenodo community](https://zenodo.org/communities/sampl?page=1&size=20) for additional SAMPL-related content, such as talks from the GCC/EuroSAMPL workshop in Fall 2020.
 The SAMPL7 physical properties special issue is now also progressing through the review process.